Emilinya/emilie.moe/preprocessor/content/blog/omega_optimizer/optimization.md

 ## How it is actually done

-As I mentioned in the introduction, non-linear parameter optimization is typically done with an approach that dependents on the specific optimization problem.
+As I mentioned in the introduction, non-linear parameter optimization is typically done with an approach that depends on the specific problem.
 Here, I want to show how this would be used to find the parameters for the function
 $$f(x; a, b, c, n) = \frac{ax^n}{bx^n + 1} + c.$$

 The general idea is to go from $y = f(x)$ to $y' = \alpha x' + \beta$, where $y'$ and $x'$ are some transformations of $y$ and $x$.
 Once the data follows a linear relationship, you can use linear regression to find $\alpha$ and $\beta$, which you can then use to recover your parameters.
 For example, for data that follows some power law